RakibulRanak/SlackBook/README.md

 - Enter any of the public channels where bot is integrated or in bot inbox.

 - Type any message, include any attachments/links/media .
-Just make sure to add `#fbpost` keyword anywhere of your message to post on facebook group.
+Just make sure to add `#fb` keyword anywhere of your message to post on facebook group.

 - Send your message on slack and check it on facebook group !